madebykind/madebykind-v3/content/blog/ethical-digital-projects.md

 We will need to reframe our thinking.
 Rather than simply looking at how our products can facilitate users, including our clients, in achieving their goals, we must talk to non-users about whether those user goals will have a potentially negative effect on them and consider whether they align with the common goals for society and the environment.

-As an example, it would make little difference to most people using broadband or even a 4G connection if the download size of a webpage could be reduced from 2MB to 500KB, but there are additional positives of making a website fast and lightweight.
+As an example, it would make little difference to most people using broadband or even a <span class="smcp">4G</span> connection if the download size of a webpage could be reduced from 2<span class="smcp">MB</span> to 500<span class="smcp">KB</span>, but there are additional positives of making a website fast and lightweight.
 To start, lightweight webpages use less energy to download and saving energy is always preferred to using it, even if it’s sustainable.
 Similarly, lightweight webpages will load much quicker on poor connections in less technologically developed areas, giving a more even footing to all.

 ## Can it work in practice?